Cartus/AGGCN/semeval/README.md

 ## Evaluation

-Our pretrained model is saved under the dir saved_models/01, we use the last checkpoint as the default model.
+Our pretrained model is saved under the dir saved_models/01.
 To run evaluation on the test set, run:

 ```
-python3 eval.py saved_models/01 --dataset test --model checkpoint_epoch_150.pt
+python3 eval.py saved_models/01 --dataset test
 ```